boldflight/BibleConverter/test_EPUB/output/judg.md

 ### Confrontation and Repentance at Bokim

-[1] The angel of the Lord went up from Gilgal to Bokim.
+[1] The angel of the **Lord** went up from Gilgal to Bokim.
 He said, “I brought you up from Egypt and led you into the land I had solemnly promised to give to your ancestors.
 I said, ‘I will never break my covenant with you, [2] but you must not make an agreement with the people who live in this land.
 You should tear down the altars where they worship.’
 But you have disobeyed me.
 Why would you do such a thing?
 [3] At that time I also warned you, ‘If you disobey, I will not drive out the Canaanites before you.
 They will ensnare you and their gods will lure you away.’”
-[4] When the angel of the Lord finished speaking these words to all the Israelites, the people wept loudly.
+[4] When the angel of the **Lord** finished speaking these words to all the Israelites, the people wept loudly.
-[5] They named that place Bokim and offered sacrifices to the Lord there.
+[5] They named that place Bokim and offered sacrifices to the **Lord** there.

 ### The End of an Era

 [6] When Joshua dismissed the people, the Israelites went to their allotted portions of territory, intending to take possession of the land.
-[7] The people worshiped the Lord throughout Joshua’s lifetime and as long as the elderly men who outlived him remained alive.
-These men had witnessed all the great things the Lord had done for Israel.
+[7] The people worshiped the **Lord** throughout Joshua’s lifetime and as long as the elderly men who outlived him remained alive.
+These men had witnessed all the great things the **Lord** had done for Israel.
-[8] Joshua son of Nun, the Lord’s servant, died at the age of 110.
+[8] Joshua son of Nun, the **Lord**’s servant, died at the age of 110.
 [9] The people buried him in his allotted land in Timnath Heres in the hill country of Ephraim, north of Mount Gaash.
-[10] That entire generation passed away; a new generation grew up that had not personally experienced the Lord’s presence or seen what he had done for Israel.
+[10] That entire generation passed away; a new generation grew up that had not personally experienced the **Lord**’s presence or seen what he had done for Israel.

 ### A Monotonous Cycle

-[11] The Israelites did evil before the Lord by worshiping the Baals.
+[11] The Israelites did evil before the **Lord** by worshiping the Baals.
-[12] They abandoned the Lord God of their ancestors who brought them out of the land of Egypt.
+[12] They abandoned the **Lord** God of their ancestors who brought them out of the land of Egypt.
 They followed other gods—the gods of the nations who lived around them.
-They worshiped them and made the Lord angry.
+They worshiped them and made the **Lord** angry.
-[13] They abandoned the Lord and worshiped Baal and the Ashtoreths.
+[13] They abandoned the **Lord** and worshiped Baal and the Ashtoreths.
-[14] The Lord was furious with Israel and handed them over to robbers who plundered them.
+[14] The **Lord** was furious with Israel and handed them over to robbers who plundered them.
 He turned them over to their enemies who lived around them.
 They could no longer withstand their enemies’ attacks.
-[15] Whenever they went out to fight, the Lord did them harm, just as he had warned and solemnly vowed he would do.
+[15] Whenever they went out to fight, the **Lord** did them harm, just as he had warned and solemnly vowed he would do.
 They suffered greatly.
-[16] The Lord raised up leaders who delivered them from these robbers.
+[16] The **Lord** raised up leaders who delivered them from these robbers.
 [17] But they did not obey their leaders.
 Instead they prostituted themselves to other gods and worshiped them.
 They quickly turned aside from the path their ancestors had walked.
-Their ancestors had obeyed the Lord’s commands, but they did not.
+Their ancestors had obeyed the **Lord**’s commands, but they did not.
-[18] When the Lord raised up leaders for them, the Lord was with each leader and delivered the people from their enemies while the leader remained alive.
-The Lord felt sorry for them when they cried out in agony because of what their harsh oppressors did to them.
+[18] When the **Lord** raised up leaders for them, the **Lord** was with each leader and delivered the people from their enemies while the leader remained alive.
+The **Lord** felt sorry for them when they cried out in agony because of what their harsh oppressors did to them.
 [19] When a leader died, the next generation would again act more wickedly than the previous one.
 They would follow after other gods, worshiping them and bowing down to them.
 They did not give up their practices or their stubborn ways.

 ### A Divine Decision

-[20] The Lord was furious with Israel.
+[20] The **Lord** was furious with Israel.
 He said, “This nation has violated the terms of the covenant I made with their ancestors by disobeying me.
 [21] So I will no longer remove before them any of the nations that Joshua left unconquered when he died, [22] in order to test Israel.
-I want to see whether or not the people will carefully walk in the path marked out by the Lord, as their ancestors were careful to do.”
+I want to see whether or not the people will carefully walk in the path marked out by the **Lord**, as their ancestors were careful to do.”
-[23] This is why the Lord permitted these nations to remain and did not conquer them immediately; he did not hand them over to Joshua.
+[23] This is why the **Lord** permitted these nations to remain and did not conquer them immediately; he did not hand them over to Joshua.

 ## Chapter 3

-[1] These were the nations the Lord permitted to remain so he could use them to test Israel—he wanted to test all those who had not experienced battle against the Canaanites.
+[1] These were the nations the **Lord** permitted to remain so he could use them to test Israel—he wanted to test all those who had not experienced battle against the Canaanites.
 [2] He left those nations simply because he wanted to teach the subsequent generations of Israelites, who had not experienced the earlier battles, how to conduct holy war.
 [3] These were the nations: the five lords of the Philistines, all the Canaanites, the Sidonians, and the Hivites living in Mount Lebanon, from Mount Baal Hermon to Lebo Hamath.
-[4] They were left to test Israel, so the Lord would know if his people would obey the commands he gave their ancestors through Moses.
+[4] They were left to test Israel, so the **Lord** would know if his people would obey the commands he gave their ancestors through Moses.
 [5] The Israelites lived among the Canaanites, Hittites, Amorites, Perizzites, Hivites, and Jebusites.
 [6] They took the Canaanites’ daughters as wives and gave their daughters to the Canaanites; they worshiped their gods as well.

 ### Othniel: A Model Leader

-[7] The Israelites did evil in the Lord’s sight.
-They forgot the Lord their God and worshiped the Baals and the Asherahs.
+[7] The Israelites did evil in the **Lord**’s sight.
+They forgot the **Lord** their God and worshiped the Baals and the Asherahs.
-[8] The Lord was furious with Israel and turned them over to King Cushan Rishathaim of Armon Haraim.
+[8] The **Lord** was furious with Israel and turned them over to King Cushan Rishathaim of Armon Haraim.
 They were Cushan Rishathaim’s subjects for eight years.
-[9] When the Israelites cried out for help to the Lord, he raised up a deliverer for the Israelites who rescued them.
+[9] When the Israelites cried out for help to the **Lord**, he raised up a deliverer for the Israelites who rescued them.
 His name was Othniel son of Kenaz, Caleb’s younger brother.
-[10] The Lord’s Spirit empowered him and he led Israel.
-When he went to do battle, the Lord handed over to him King Cushan Rishathaim of Armon and he overpowered him.
+[10] The **Lord**’s Spirit empowered him and he led Israel.
+When he went to do battle, the **Lord** handed over to him King Cushan Rishathaim of Armon and he overpowered him.
 [11] The land had rest for forty years; then Othniel son of Kenaz died.

 ### Deceit, Assassination, and Deliverance

-[12] The Israelites again did evil in the Lord’s sight.
-The Lord gave King Eglon of Moab control over Israel because they had done evil in the Lord’s sight.
+[12] The Israelites again did evil in the **Lord**’s sight.
+The **Lord** gave King Eglon of Moab control over Israel because they had done evil in the **Lord**’s sight.
 [13] Eglon formed alliances with the Ammonites and Amalekites.
 He came and defeated Israel, and they seized the city of date palm trees.
 [14] The Israelites were subject to King Eglon of Moab for eighteen years.
-[15] When the Israelites cried out for help to the Lord, he raised up a deliverer for them.
+[15] When the Israelites cried out for help to the **Lord**, he raised up a deliverer for them.
 His name was Ehud son of Gera the Benjaminite, a left-handed man.
 The Israelites sent him to King Eglon of Moab with their tribute payment.
 [16] Ehud made himself a sword—it had two edges and was 18 inches long.
 He strapped it under his coat on his right thigh.
 [17] He brought the tribute payment to King Eglon of Moab.
 (Now Eglon was a very fat man.)
 [18] After Ehud brought the tribute payment, he dismissed the people who had carried it.